vasanthkumarch/EXPERIMENT--04-INTERUPT-GENRATION-USING-SENSOR-AND-VISUALIZING-USING-SERIAL-MONITOR/README.md

 8. edit the program and as per required
 ![image](https://user-images.githubusercontent.com/36288975/226189461-a573e62f-a109-4631-a250-a20925758fe0.png)

-9. Select EXTI pin configuration and clock configuration
+9. use project and build all
 ![image](https://user-images.githubusercontent.com/36288975/226189554-3f7101ac-3f41-48fc-abc7-480bd6218dec.png)
 10. once the project is bulild
 ![image](https://user-images.githubusercontent.com/36288975/226189577-c61cc1eb-3990-4968-8aa6-aefffc766b70.png)